Batman/Teenage Mutant Ninja Turtles: Plot

 At first, Batman and the Turtles do not believe the "intruder", but by giving them a dimension portal activator, Mirage-Raphael provides them with the means of confirming his story.
 Krang has invaded both the Mirage and the DC Universes in order to fuse them into a reality which he could control at will; in order to have them out of the way and to gloat at them over his achievement, Krang defeated the Anti-Monitor and outfitted the Technodrome with anti-matter technology (as well as turned the Anti-Monitor's corpse into a giant exo-suit for himself) and captured the Mirage-Turtles and the Pre-Crisis Batman.
 The Pre-Crisis Batman managed to free himself and the Turtles, but in the ensuing struggle with Krang's robot troopers, only Raphael managed to escape and, after a long journey through the Turtle-Multiverse, find the mixed-up new reality.
 Now, Batman and the Turtles must come to terms that their world is an artificially created illusion.
 Batman departs for the ruined Wayne Manor, where he runs into Alfred, who is still guarding the house.
 As they meet, both regain the memory of their true origin, and Batman - now back to his original grim self - enters the cave below Wayne Manor to prepare for the upcoming fight.

 In the meantime, Mirage-Raphael suggests that the first step to right this interdimensional mess is to contact April, an assistant worker at Baxter Stockman's laboratory.
 However, Krang is fully aware that Mirage-Raphael is on the verge of foiling his plans, and recruits the "Laughing Man" under the pretense of giving him the means to conquer Gotham.
 The Smile Clan ambushes April, but the five Turtles intervene.
 In the course of the battle, April comes in contact with Donatello and, like Batman, regains her true memories.
 However, Mirage-Raphael is captured, and the Smile Clan disappears, but not before Mirage-Raphael can give his counterparts the hint that the next step to set things right is that the Smile Clan must become the Foot Clan.
 And so the Turtles seek out the Oroku Saki and try to convince him of his true origin.

-In a short time, the Shredder succeeds in reawakening the true memories of his Foot Clan soldiers and destroying the Laughing Man's operations in New Gotham, although tensions rise between him and his erstwhile allies since Batman believes that they will need the Joker as the final piece in their plot to spoil Krang's plan, while the Shredder simply wants him dead.
+In a short time, Shredder succeeds in reawakening the true memories of his Foot Clan soldiers and destroying the Laughing Man's operations in New Gotham, although tensions rise between him and his erstwhile allies since Batman believes that they will need the Joker as the final piece in their plot to spoil Krang's plan, while Shredder simply wants him dead.
 Meanwhile, the Laughing Man turns to Krang for aid, who gives him a Mother Box to summon his droid armies from the Technodrome, in exchange for Batman and the Turtles' demise.